 The Institute of Digital Games is thrilled to have Coline Pannier speaking as part of our Game Seminar Series.
 She will be presenting Ubisoft 10 Years Later - A Candid Snapshot.
 Game Development: An Inside Peek into the Evolution of … read more

 The Institute of Digital Games is thrilled to have Prof Mark Grimshaw-Aagaard speaking as part of our Game Seminar Series.
 He will be presenting Sound and the Feeling of Presence.
-Best Video Game Soundtracks Manage to Instil a Feeling of … read more
+Best Video Game Soundtracks Manage to Instil a Feeling of Presence In … read more